Learning Curves for Decision Making in Supervised Machine Learning: A Survey: Background on Learning Curves

 \subsubsection{Learning Curves on Data Streams}

-Another type of learning curve that violates the implicit assumptions made in Eq.~(\ref{eq:learningcurve:def1}) is obtained when learning from \emph{data streams}, a scenario in which observations are coming in sequentially and need to be processed under strict time and memory constraints~\cite{bifet2018machine}.
-Incremental learners like Hoeffding trees~\cite{domingos2000mining} and models induced by stochastic gradient descent are natural solutions to this problem domain.
+Another type of learning curve that violates the implicit assumptions made in Eq.~(\ref{eq:learningcurve:def1}) is obtained when learning from \emph{data streams}, a scenario in which training instances are coming in sequentially and need to be processed under strict time and memory constraints~\citep{bifet2018machine}.
+Incremental learners like Hoeffding trees~\citep{domingos2000mining} and models induced by stochastic gradient descent are natural solutions to this problem domain.
 When applied to a data stream, these algorithms explicitly \emph{forget} an instance once it has been processed.
-This is not only to free memory but also to address the problem of \emph{concept drift}, i.e. the fact that $\prob_{\instancespace \times \labelspace}$ changes over time.
-In such a case, we do not have that $\learningcurve(\learner, \sampleanchor) = \lim_{\timeanchor\rightarrow \infty} \learningcurve(\learner, \sampleanchor, \timeanchor)$ but rather that $\learningcurve(\learner, \sampleanchor) = \learningcurve(\learner, \sampleanchor, \sampleanchor)$, and each of the \sampleanchor instances was considered exactly once.
-While this produces a kind of observation learning curve, the result is clearly different from the learning curve received in the normal batch setting.
+This is not only to free memory but also to address the problem of \emph{concept drift}, i.e., the fact that $\prob_{\instancespace \times \labelspace}$ changes over time.
+In such a case, we do not have that $\learningcurve(\learner, \sampleanchor) = \lim_{\timeanchor\rightarrow \infty} \learningcurve(\learner, \sampleanchor, \timeanchor)$ but rather that $\learningcurve(\learner, \sampleanchor) = \learningcurve(\learner, \sampleanchor, \sampleanchor)$, where the learner is updated at every incoming training instance, and each of the \sampleanchor instances was considered exactly once; for example, similar to training a neural network for one epoch with batch size 1.
+While this produces a kind of \samplecurve, the result is clearly different from the learning curve received in the normal batch setting.
+Fig.~\ref{fig:performancecurves_vanilla} displays how these type of curves theoretically relate to the normal \samplecurves.

-Even though syntactically equivalent to an observation learning curve, data stream learning curves are substantially different and need different treatment.
-This is due to the (potential) concept drift over the time dimension, the i.i.d. assumption is not guaranteed~\cite{da2016using}.
+Even though syntactically equivalent to a \samplecurve, data stream learning curves are substantially different and need different treatment.
+Due to the (potential) concept drift over the time dimension, the i.i.d. assumption is not guaranteed~\citep{da2016using}.
 From a theoretical viewpoint, extrapolating the learning curve over time to meaningfully predict future behaviour becomes impossible without the i.i.d. assumption.
 Due to its special nature, the data stream setting is beyond our scope.